ramorel/grad-school/R/trial_research_sample.md

 ## Brokerage and model specification

 My study explores inter- and intra-organization brokering.
-For this network, I will use grade as the grouping variable for measuring brokerage.
+Put simply, brokering occurs when a individual has social connections to two other people who are not connected themselves.
+A whole line of research has theorized and docuements the benefits of occupying brokerage positions.
+For my study, I was interested in how influential individuals shared and gathered information.

 The measure of brokerage I use comes from Gould and Fernandez’s seminal 1989 paper in *Sociological Methododology*.
+I use this method because it exploits group membership within a network to define brokering.
+Gould and Fernandez define five specific brokerage roles based on the group membership of the broker and the two other people they broker between.
-The `brokerage` function yields several measures – I only want the raw brokerage scores.
+I’m not going to bother defining them here, but basically they come down to are you brokering between groups or within groups.
+The `brokerage` function from the `sna` package yields several measures – I only want the raw brokerage scores, stored in `raw.nil`.
 This score is a count of the number of times a node mediates between two otherwise unconnected nodes.

+For this network, I will use grade as the grouping variable for measuring brokerage.
+For my actual study, I used membership in an organizational sector.

 ``` r
 brkrg <- brokerage(faux.desert.high, faux.desert.high %v% "grade")$raw.nli